Lepidium meyenii: Root

 Maca is the only member of the genus Lepidium with a fleshy hypocotyl, which is fused with the taproot to form a rough inverted pear-shaped body.
-Maca does vary greatly in the size and shape of the root, which may be triangular, flattened circular, spherical, or rectangular, the latter of which forms the largest roots.
-Traditionally, native growers have acknowledged four varieties of maca, based on their root color: cream-yellow, half purple, purple, and black; varying levels of anthocyanin is primarily responsible for the color differences.
+Traditionally, native growers have acknowledged four varieties of maca based on their root color: cream-yellow, half-purple, purple, and black; varying levels of anthocyanin are primarily responsible for the color differences.
 Maca hypocotyls may be gold or cream, red, purple, blue, black, or green.
-Each is considered a "genetically unique variety", as seeds of the parent plants grow to have roots of the same color.
+Each is considered a "genetically unique variety", as the seeds of the parent plants grow to have roots of the same color.
 Specific phenotypes (in maca, 'phenotype' pertains mainly to root color) have been propagated exclusively to increase commercial interest.
 Cream-colored roots are the most widely grown and are favored in Peru for their enhanced sweetness and size.
-Black maca is both sweet and slightly bitter in taste.
+Black maca is both sweet and slightly bitter.

 Cultivation

 Growth conditions

-The natural environment of the maca is at 11-12ºS latitude and at an elevation of 3800–4400 m above sea level.
+The natural environment of the maca is at 11–12ºS latitude and at an elevation of 3800–4400 m above sea level.
 At this elevation, temperatures of the growing season vary from -2 to 13 C in monthly mean minimum or maximum, respectively.
 Temperatures can decline, however, as low as -10 C and frosts are common.
 Of the cultivated plants, maca is one of the most frost tolerant.
-Strong winds and sunlight also are characteristics of the native habitat of the maca.
+Strong winds and sunlight are also characteristics of the native habitat of the maca.
 Maca today is still mainly cultivated in Peru, in the high Andes of Bolivia, and to a small extent also in Brazil.
 Maca can be cultivated beyond its natural elevation range, over 4400 m above sea level.